smnorris/cwf_fishpassage/README.md

 Also see queries in `sql/01_choose_wsg/archive` for reporting on fish ranges and number of observations per watershed group.

-## 2. Report on length of stream available per watershed group
+## B. Report on length of stream available per watershed group

 For prioritization of watershed groups for further work, report on the maximum potential length of stream available to anadramous species per group.